Office of Local Sustainability Program Assistant Position Description

 International Travel: 10%

-- Participate in one to two international field visits annually to learn more about and better support the CDP and SPA programs and Office activities;
+- Participate in one to two international field visits annually to learn more about and better support the CDP program and Office activities;

 - Produce trip reports and disseminate to relevant colleagues.